UPDATE ON THE UPDATES: I’ve moved them to the end of this post, because they were taking up way too much space here.

 “Players gain points when they perpetrate very serious violent acts.
 If you kill a woman with your bare hands you get points.
 They also get points for raping a woman.”

 Grand Theft Auto puts players in the shoes of criminals and gangsters and unleashes them in a gritty, but also incredibly silly world where they’re free to do pretty much as they please.
 You can wantonly kill people, sure.
 There’s some really graphic, sometimes incredibly disturbing violence in there, there’s no getting around that.
 But looking past the fact that it’s entirely factually incorrect to state that you get “points” for doing violence of any sort in the game, there’s a much more serious grievance at play: it’s completely disgraceful to blatantly, dreadfully lie that it’s possible to rape women in the game.
-In a country that’s called the rape capital of the world, where statistics say that a woman is raped every 17 seconds, it’s also shockingly insensitive to imply that a video game would allow you to perform the horrific act.
+In a country that’s called the rape capital of the world, where statistics say that someone is raped approximately every four minutes, it’s also shockingly insensitive to imply that a video game would allow you to perform the horrific act.

 Apparently, Tshepiso Matentjie would rather spout absolute bullshit on subjects she knows nothing about than do the respectful thing and simply decline to comment.
 Well done, Captain Dignity.